 In the summer of 1914, Frank Lloyd Wright made the rounds of his Chicago clients, favored galleries, and friends, converting his collection of Japanese ukiyo-e prints — and any other liquid assets — into cash.
-He turned his office and current work over to Herman von Holst, a fellow architect who, oddly, had no strong commitment to the emerging Prairie Style.
+He turned his office and current work over to Herman von Holst, a fellow architect with no strong commitment to the emerging Prairie Style.
 All of this was preface to Wright’s elopement with Mamah Borthwick Cheney, wife of client Edwin Cheney.

 The Wright’s departure with Mrs Cheney erupted onto the front pages of Chicago and other major newspapers for a few days — “above the fold” — until it was swept from public attention by the assassination of the heir to the Austro-Hungarian throne, in Sarajevo, capital and largest city in Bosnia and Herzegovina — a place familiar to few Americans.
 World War had had distracted us from the personal infidelities of a temperamental artist.